 For example, you should provide your photo with your resume to study in Europe and Asia, but not in the UK or the USA.

-Carefully check the recommendations about your documents design.
+Carefully check the recommendations about the design of your documents.
 Choose a professional-looking font and 10-12 point font.
 Some Universities or Colleges provide detailed requirements on the font, margins, and document format, be it pdf or doc file.

-Obviously, that the poor written language can spoil all the efforts.
-If you are applying to an Institution in non-English-speaking country, it is a great idea to get your resume translated by the professional translators.
+Obviously, the poorly written language can spoil all the efforts.
+If you are applying to an Institution in a non-English-speaking country, it is a great idea to get your resume translated by the professional translators.
 Anyway, ask someone to proofread your CV or get the editor’s help.